LTD Company Property Finance

-If you are looking to mortgage through a buy to let limited company and need any advice about structuring your mortgage, finding the right lender, or achieving the most competitive rates, give Revolution Brokers a call on 0330 304 3040.
+If you are looking to mortgage through a buy to let limited company and need advice about structuring your mortgage, finding the right lender, or achieving the most competitive rates, give Revolution’s limited company buy to let mortgage broker advisers a call on 0330 304 3040.

-One of the biggest challenges our clients come to us with is that, with so many lenders to choose from, they find it impossible to know which deals are the most cost-effective and which company mortgage products are best for them.
+One of the biggest challenges our limited company mortgage broker clients come to us with is that, with so many lenders to choose from, they find it impossible to know which deals are the most cost-effective and which company mortgage products are best for them.

-Most company buy to let mortgages are offered up to an 85% LTV ratio, and different lenders may vary considerably in the terms, rates, and LTV ratios they can offer.
+Most company buy to let mortgages are offered up to an 85% LTV ratio, and different lenders may vary considerably in terms, rates, and LTV ratios.

-This means that usually, you will need at least a 15% deposit to secure a company mortgage, although in most scenarios this is likely to be closer to 25%.
+This standard means that usually, you will need at least a 15% deposit to secure a company mortgage, although, in most scenarios, this is likely to be closer to 25%.

-If you would like to invest in buying a property through a limited company and are looking for offers with lower deposit requirements, give us a call on 0330 304 3040, and we will walk through all the options with you.
+If you would like to invest in buying a property through a limited company and are looking for offers with lower deposit requirements, give our buy to let mortgage broker limited company team a call on 0330 304 3040, and we will walk through all the options with you.

 With a newly registered company, you should bear in mind that the business won't yet have an established trading history, so the application will usually be considered solely on the merits of the individual owner or owners.

-You can expect a mortgage lender to undertake credit checks against the individual owners, and ask you questions about your personal income to ensure that the affordability criteria are met.
+You can expect a mortgage lender to undertake credit checks against the individual owners and ask you questions about your personal income to meet the affordability criteria.

 There are different advantages and disadvantages to structuring your purchase through a buy to let limited company.

-- Can be more tax-efficient than investing as a sole trader.
+- It can be more tax-efficient than investing as a sole trader.